Warwickshire Conservation Volunteers Committee.

 1 Minutes of previous meeting accepted.

-1. We have just completed 6 years now as an independent group and our score of task days to date is now 445.
-This year we have completed 76 tasks in all.
-22 tasks for Coventry CC, 5 for Landmark Trust (at both Astley Castle and Llwyn Celyn), 8 for Guy’s Cliffe House, 2 for Bagot’s Castle, 2 for Warwickshire CC, 3 for Balsall Common PC with one more to go plus one off tasks for Willoughby PC, Willoughby Allotments Assoc, Rugby PC, Harvington Hall, Hinton’s Nursery, Luddington Nature Reserve, Warwickshire Wildlife Trust and Pam.
+1. We have now completed 7 years now as an independent group and our score of task days to date is now 515.
+This year we have done 25 tasks for Coventry CC, 9 for Guy’s Cliffe House, 4 for the Landmark Trust, 3 for Balsall Common PC.
+3 for Bagot’s Castle plus tasks for Hinton's Nursery, Rugby BC, Willoughby PC, Pam & Trevor.

-Further work for Landmark Trust both at Astley Castle and Knowle Hill (if we want it).
+Further work for Warwickshire CC, Landmark Trust at Astley Castle and possibly Knowle Hill again.

-6. In conclusion, can I once again to thank everyone for their hard work and dedication over the last 12 months.
+7. In conclusion I would like once more to thank everyone for their hard work over the last 12 months.

 4 Chairman’s Report

-So the end of the year shows a deficit of £586 against surplus of £132 last year, leaving a bank balance at the end of the year of £3154.
+So the end of the year shows a deficit of £368 reduced from £586 last year, leaving a bank balance at the end of the year of £2786.

-We still have a regular income from Coventry City Council for doing 6 tasks per quarter and lasting through until April.
+We still have a regular income from Coventry City Council for doing 6 tasks per quarter lasting through until April .

-As agreed last year I have made a further one off clothing and tools maintenance payment based roughly on how many trips out made during the year.
+As agreed previously I have made a further one off clothing and tools maintenance payments based roughly on how many trips out made during the year.
 I used this to bring the bank balance down to just over £1000.
-As now is the time when the bank balance is at its lowest, I don’t see us going for broke any time soon.

 I would propose keeping the mileage rate as it is at 25ppm and 30ppm shared